HenrikBengtsson/future.BatchJobs/README.md

-# R package async - Asynchroneous evaluation
+# R package async - Asynchronous evaluation

 Copyright Henrik Bengtsson, 2015

-## Asynchroneous evaluation
+## Asynchronous evaluation
-_Asynchroneous evaluation_ is a method for evaluting multiple R expressions in, typically, a parallel or distributed fashion such that the "observed" total time for computing all values is less that if the expressions would be evaluated synchroneously (sequentially).
+_Asynchronous evaluation_ is a method for evaluating multiple R expressions in, typically, a parallel or distributed fashion such that the "observed" total time for computing all values is less that if the expressions would be evaluated synchronously (sequentially).

-For instance, the following evaluation, which is synchroneous, takes about 10 seconds to complete:
+For instance, the following evaluation, which is synchronous, takes about 10 seconds to complete:

 ```r
 > x <- { Sys.sleep(5); 3.14 }